Share via

 2. Developers submit their agents for approval from within Copilot Studio to the Microsoft 365 admin center.

-3. You can discover the apps with agents that are submitted but not yet approved in admin center under the Requested Apps tab in the Integrated Apps section.
+3. To discover the apps with agents that are submitted but not yet approved, go to the Requested Apps tab in the Integrated Apps section of the admin center.
 The tab shows the name, host products, status, and Copilot readiness of the applications.
-The status of a new app is Publish pending and of an update to an existing app is Update pending.
+The status of a new app is Publish pending.
+The status of an update to an existing app is Update pending.

-4. You can select a pending application to see more details and metadata, such as the description, requester, request date, and the status.
+4. To see more details and metadata, select a pending application.
+This information includes the description, requester, request date, and the status.
 These details help you to make an informed decision on whether to publish or reject the application.

 5. You can approve or disapprove any pending application by selecting Publish or Reject.

-1. If the application is approved, it becomes available to the org users based on the org default settings for custom apps.
-The application also becomes part of the Available apps list in the admin center, where admins can manage user assignments and other settings as any other app.
+1. If you approve the application, it becomes available to the org users based on the org default settings for custom apps.
+The application also becomes part of the Agent inventory list in the admin center, where admins can manage user assignments and other settings as any other app.

-2. If the application is disapproved, it's removed from the Pending approval list in the admin center, and the status is shared with Copilot Studio.
+2. If you disapprove the application, the service removes it from the Pending approval list in the admin center.
+Then the service shares the app's status with Copilot Studio.
 The developer can make changes and resubmit the application for approval.

-6. If the developer publishes an update to an existing application, the update is also submitted for approval and follows the same workflow as a new application.
-The update is shown in the Pending approval list with the status Update pending.
-Until the update is approved, the previous version of the application remains available to the users.
+6. If the developer publishes an update to an existing application, the update is available for approval and follows the same workflow as a new application.
+It shows in the Pending approval list with the status Update pending.
+Until you approve the update, the previous version of the application remains available to the users.

 Deploy agents

-1. In the admin center, go to the Integrated apps page.
+1. In the admin center, go to Copilot > Agents.

 Deploying an agent affects its availability and functionality in Copilot and in the other host products, such as Outlook, Teams, or Microsoft 365.